 During these same years, Pat was also immersed in film.
 After graduating Phi Beta Kappa from Indiana University and getting her Masters in Art History from the University of Virginia, she started writing about film, video, and new media while working in Cincinnati at the Contemporary Arts Center.
 She continued in Chicago as a contributing editor for the New Art Examiner and then in New York City as a regular writer for Afterimage.

 For 14 years, she was at the center of the burgeoning independent film world while working at The Independent Film & Video Monthly, first as managing editor, then as editor in chief from 1991 to 2001.
 She traveled to film festivals in Spain, Germany, Ireland, Bosnia-Herznogovia, Canada, and US, and moderated panels for Kodak, Tribeca Film Festival, ASC, and the Association of Independent Video and Filmmakers (AIVF).
 During this time, she also freelanced for a wide range of newspapers and film magazines, and picked up two Media Writing grants from the New York State Council on the Arts.

 In 1998, Pat began writing for American Cinematographer, a publication of the American Society of Cinematographers, which she continues to the present as their East Coast correspondent.

-Pat also works as a freelance copyeditor, currently with ELLE.
-Past clients have included Self, Wine Spectator, National Geographic Adventure, Field & Stream, and Fitness magazines, as well as the book publishers John Wiley & Sons, MacMillan & Co., and Harry N. Abrams, and the nonprofits Creative Capital and the Rockefeller Foundation.
+Pat also works as a freelance copyeditor.
+Past clients include ELLE, Self, Wine Spectator, National Geographic Adventure, Field & Stream, and Fitness magazines, as well as the book publishers John Wiley & Sons, MacMillan & Co., and Harry N. Abrams, and the nonprofits Creative Capital and the Rockefeller Foundation.